ch007m/litoria/README.md

 Otherwise, you can run the different commands as such :

-Execute in a terminal these commands :
+Execute in a terminal theis command by example to create a new project :

-    node bin/litoria.js init /Users/chmoulli/Temp/litoria/blank
+    node bin/litoria.js init /path/to/project

 ## Debug

-To debug the project init command, use the following information:
+To debug the project and the different commands, use the following information to configure the debugger (Eclipse, IntelliJ, ...) :

 * javascriptFile: `bin/litoria.js`
 * application parameters : `init /Temp/litoria/blank`

-> The command init means that a new project will be created within the directory passed as parameter,
-> next a yaml.config file is added, a github repo containing scss files is downloaded, unzipped and finally
-> node-sass is called.
+> The litoria.js script file contains all the commands which are defined within their corresponding file `litoria-<cmd>.js` under the `bin` directory.
+> Each command, as described previously, is configured differently.
+Please refer to the Command section to see which parameters you can use.

-## Build
+## Build & test

     nvm use default 6 && make